giacomo-dantonio/learning/README.md

     *Zero To Production In Rust*. ⭐⭐⭐

 Jon Gjengset
     *Rust for Rustaceans.
-Idiomatic Programming for Experienced Developers*. ⭐⭐
+Idiomatic Programming for Experienced Developers*. 📚 ⭐⭐

 Sylvain Kerkour
-   *Black Hat Rust*.
+   *Black Hat Rust*. ⭐⭐

+Conrad Barski
+   *Land of Lisp*
+   (Learn to Program in Lisp, One Game at a Time!). 📚

+Daniel Higginbotham
+   *Clojure for the Brave and True*
+   (Learn the Ultimate Language and Become a Better Programmer). 📚

 ### Software architecture

 Eric Evans
-    *Domain-Driven Design: Tackling Complexity in the Heart of Software*. ⭐
+    *Domain-Driven Design: Tackling Complexity in the Heart of Software*. ⭐⭐

 Humberto Cervantes
     *Designing Software Architectures: A Practical Approach*.